joseafmoreira/CrisisWatcher/README.md

-# DisasterAlertApp
+# CrisisWatcher
-Disaster alert application using TCP / UDP protocols for communication and Java
+A disaster alert application made using Java that uses TCP / UDP protocols for communication